julemai/GRIP-E/data/objective_1/lake-erie/validation/model/LBRM/README.md

 as observations, rather than using streamflow gauge data directly.
 This approach is used here.
 In reality, some of the project validation gauges may have been incorporated to the area-ratio estimates used for calibration.
 As a result, information from those validation gauges may be contained within the calibration dataset.
-The results for LBRM at the _*validation stations are hence not considered*_ in the results and discussion (although they are shown for completeness).
+The results for LBRM at the _<b>validation stations are hence not considered</b>_ in the results and discussion (although they are shown for completeness).